Petty Knife Uses: What It’s For and How to Use It Properly

 If you’re only investing in one precision tool—make it petty.
 It’s small enough for peeling fruit yet capable enough to tackle herbs, garlic, meat trimming, and more.

-Discover Japanese petty knives that stay razor sharp, reduce fatigue, and handle everyday detail tasks.
+Discover best japanese petty knives that stay razor sharp, reduce fatigue, and handle everyday detail tasks.

 4. Why Every Home Cook Needs a Petty Knife